Violetstalk/Fleet-Cost-Controller/README.md

 # Fleet Cost Controller — Excel VBA Portfolio Project

-A fully functional fleet controlling workbook built in Excel and VBA, modelled on a vehicle rental operation in the context of Mercedes-Benz Automotive Mobility's fleet controlling requirements.
+A fully functional fleet controlling workbook built in Excel and VBA, modelled on a vehicle rental fleet operation.

 ## What it does

 - Tracks 300 simulated rental transactions across 6 vehicle classes, 3 months, and 3 branches
 - Calculates actual revenue, total costs, contribution margin, and rental days by vehicle class and month
 - Compares actuals against budget with automated variance flagging
 - Exports a dated management KPI dashboard as PDF in one click